 Parents/carers who would like to enquire further about using the personal budget should speak in the first instance to the SENDCO.

-Roles and Responsibilities
+8. Roles and Responsibilities

 Provision for pupils with special educational needs is a matter for the school as a whole.
-In addition to the Governing Body, Head of School and SENDCo, all members of staff have important responsibilities.
+In addition to the Trustees, Headteacher and SENDCo, all members of staff have important responsibilities.